julelang/manual/src/types/aliasing.md

 ## Soft Type Aliases

-Soft type aliases is an alias for existing types defined by developer.
+Soft type aliases is an alias for existing types defined by the developer.
 When these aliases are used, they qualify the types they represent.

 For example:
 ```jule